semaphoreci/docs/the-grammar-of-semaphore-yaml-files_5b0c064e2c7d3a2f9011f802.md

 ## About agent

-You can think of the values under the `agent` property as the environment (type of container) in which the jobs of the pipeline will get executed.
+You can think of the _three_ values under the `agent` property as the environment (type of container) in which the jobs of the pipeline will get executed.
 The `type` property is intended for selecting the machine (hardware) you would like to use for your builds.
-The `os_image` property specifies the operating system that will be used.
+The `os_image` property specifies the operating system and the version of the operation systems that will be used.
 Please notice that you cannot use arbitrary values for the `type` and `os_image` properties.

 You will most likely need to use `e1-standard-2` as the value of the `type` property and `ubuntu1804` as the value of the `os_image` property.